dianalomelin/data_science/project_saywh.md

 [Visit the interactive webpage](/code/saywhatyoumean/saywhatyoumean.html)

-In order to obtain the raw twitter data for each of the 4 hashtags we chose to analyze, we utilizedthe twitterscraper libray.
-Read more about  at https://github.com/taspinar/twitterscraper.
+In order to obtain the raw twitter data for each of the 4 hashtags we chose to analyze, we utilized the twitterscraper libray.
+Read more about it at https://github.com/taspinar/twitterscraper.

 For more detail on the sentiment model we used, please see https://github.com/cjhutto/vaderSentiment.